 Things That Could’ve Been Better At The Pokemon GO Safari Zone Event

 I haven’t got a lot to complain about, to be honest.
 The event was very smooth and enjoyable.
 There were a couple of things that did disappoint me a little bit.
 The Safari Zone Event was supposed to end at 8 PM.
 While they had shown and talks on the main stage all day, there was no “end-show”.
 The only announcement that was made about the end of the event was from the mall itself telling us they were closing the shops.
 It would have been nice to have a little “thank you for coming out today!’ from Niantic on the main stage, cause it felt a little bit incomplete.

 Another thing that I heard a lot of people complain about was that we didn’t get a special raid at the end.
 I was hoping for a Mewtwo raid at the end of the day.
 After having spoken to a few people, I know wasn’t the only one.
 The Entei raids were really fun, but I think we all expected something more special in the end.

 I’m very happy I made the effort to travel down to Paris for the event.
 It’s been lots of fun and I got to stack up on lots of rare Pokemon candy and filled up my dex a little more!

 Have you been to one of the Safari events?

 Let me know if you’d like to go to one!

 Thinking about buying a Pokemon Go Plus?
-Make sure to check out my article on the pros and con
+Make sure to check out my article about the pros and cons.